zoec98/story-scraper/README.md

 All source code lives under `src/`, and tests live under `tests/`.
 Keep new modules discoverable by adding them in `src/` so `uv run mypy src` and `uv run pytest` stay fast.

 ### Workflow
-1. Gather the target URL(s) and an optional story name: `uv run storyscraper --url https://example.com/story --name "The Silver Leash"`.
+1. Gather the target URL(s) and an optional story name: `uv run storyscraper https://example.com/story --name "The Silver Leash"`.
 2. StoryScraper will slugify the name (`the-silver-leash`) and create the directory tree shown above.
 3. A site-specific downloader is used if available; otherwise the generic downloader pulls each chapter and records URLs in `download_urls.txt`.
 4. The fetch-phase downloads any missing chapter HTML files into `stories/<slug>/html/<slug>-NNN.html` (use `--force-fetch` to re-download even if files exist).
 Failures are appended to `stories/<slug>/fetch.log`.